Quickstart

 Access the device

 Open Sixfab Connect and pick the device from your asset list.
-From here you can run commands, monitor health, and deploy container workloads.
+From here you can run commands, monitor health, and deploy container workloads — no local SSH client needed.

 ALPON Cloud dashboard with the ALPON X4 shown Online and the browser-based remote terminal open